Technical Video Information

 High Definition footage has a resolution of 1280×720 pixels or 1920×1080 pixels.

-A high-definition tape format developed by Sony; originally intended as an HD version of Digital Betacam.
+A high-definition tape format developed by Sony, intended initially as an HD version of Digital Betacam.

 High-Definition Multimedia Interface, widely adopted on consumer and prosumer video monitors and accessories.

 An analysis graph of image exposure.